🔨Building your calendar

 };

-export default MyFirstCalendar;
+export default MyFirstCalendar;.daysGrid {

-What's going on here?
+}What's going on here?

-is a function that returns all the props you need for the connection of your UI - the day component with theuseCalendar
+displayedMonthswill always hold the months that should be visible to the user.registeris a function that returns all the props you need for the connection of your UI - the day component with theuseCalendarhook.
+It exposes stuff likeonChange, ARIA attributes and more.Each

-holds few parameters, but for the beginning we are using the days array which includesDay
+Monthholds few parameters, but for the beginning we are using the days array which includesDayobject, and we render it on the screen.The wrapper

-is a grid, which is a standard way of calendar UI structure, but you can definitely try to render what you want!
+divis a grid, which is a standard way of calendar UI structure, but you can definitely try to render what you want!

-You should now see your very first calendar! π₯
+You should now see your very first calendar! 🔥

 Last updated